 How to use DLSS

 It’s important to remember to set your game to whatever resolution you’re looking to use for output.
 If you’re planning on using DLSS to upscale to 4K, your resolution should be set to 4K.
 By turning DLSS on, under the hood the game will run at a lower internal resolution and will then be upscaled to your desired resolution.
-DLSS is best used at higher resolutions, like 1440p and 4K, which are particularly expensive, especially when you want to run at 60 frames per second.
+DLSS is best used at higher resolutions, like 1440p and 4K, which are particularly expensive, especially when you want to run at framerates higher than 60 frames per second.

 Lastly, if you’re already running a game at a high framerate at a high resolution or if your computer is bottlenecked by a different component like your CPU, the benefits of DLSS will be far less pronounced.
 It’s also important to keep in mind that performance gains will always depend on your card’s load as well as the rest of your hardware.